mohammedajao/FBUFlix/README.md

 ## Notes

 I had a much more complex method of parceling objects for intents until I read the documentation.
 I also faced many bugs with my emulator and android support libraries.
 I debugged them all after an hour.
 In addition, designing on AndroidStudio is difficult comparatively to my web development background.

+For the Stretch Stories, I faced some new challenges.
+Modularization of my code in a neat matter proved to be a bit bothersome due to the asynchronous callback from the API.
+I struggled with getting the ViewBinding Library to import the classes and the YT Video API Player had a minor error I worked too long on where I used the wrong string for the key argument.

+My current challenge is the UI Design.

 ## Open-source libraries used